-The effects of the COVID-19 global pandemic, and the measures implemented to contain the spread of the virus, could have a material adverse effect on the Bank's business, operations, operating results, financial condition, liquidity or capital levels.
+The effects of the novel coronavirus (COVID-19) global pandemic, and the measures implemented to contain the spread of the virus, could have a material adverse effect on the Bank's business, operations, operating results, financial condition, liquidity or capital levels.

-The novel coronavirus (COVID-19) pandemic is creating extensive disruptions to the global economy and to the lives of individuals throughout the world.
+The COVID-19 pandemic has caused disruptions to the global economy and to the lives of individuals throughout the world.
 Governments, businesses, and the public have taken unprecedented actions to contain the spread of COVID-19 and to mitigate its effects, including quarantines, travel bans and restrictions, shelter in place orders, closures of businesses and schools, fiscal stimulus, and legislation designed to deliver monetary aid and other relief.
-The scope, duration and full effects of COVID-19 are rapidly evolving and still not fully known, but it is clear that the pandemic and related efforts to contain it have disrupted global economic activity, adversely affected the functioning of financial markets, significantly increased unemployment levels and economic and market uncertainty, and disrupted trade and supply chains.
-If these effects continue for a protracted period or result in sustained economic stress or recession, many of the risks identified in the Bank's 2019 Annual Report could have a material adverse effect on the Bank in a number of ways, as described in more detail below.
+The scope, duration and full effects of COVID-19 are rapidly evolving and still not fully known, but it is clear that the pandemic and related efforts to contain it have disrupted global economic activity, adversely affected the functioning of financial markets, increased unemployment levels and economic and market uncertainty, and disrupted trade and supply chains, potentially leading to future credit deterioration.
+Since these effects have continued for a protracted period and resulted in sustained economic stress, many of the risks identified in the Bank's 2019 Annual Report have not yet had, but could have, a material adverse effect on the Bank in a number of ways, as described in more detail below.